Northeast Delta Dental Stadium

 Other Stuff

 Interesting story with the team’s nickname: After management announced “New Hampshire Primaries” as the team’s name, it was met with local dissatisfaction.
 A name the team contest followed and “Fisher Cats” edged out “Manchester Millers” by a mere 22 votes.
-The unique mammal can be found in parts of the state……In the back of the concourse behind home plate, is a huge kids play area with a ton of space to let the kids run.
-A souvenir stand in the concourse sells merchandise, but a larger team store can be found near the outfield main entrance…..As you can infer from the stadium name, the advertising is ridiculously overboard.
-What pushed me over the edge was seeing a “Delta Dental” ad plastered at the bottom of the team’s logo!…..For the first year of the franchise in New Hampshire, the team played at Gill Stadium, a park built in 1913.
+The unique mammal can be found in parts of the state……As you can infer from the stadium name, the advertising is overboard and there was even a point where a “Delta Dental” ad was plastered at the bottom of the team’s logo!…..For the first year of the franchise in New Hampshire, the team played at Gill Stadium, a park built in 1913.
 The historic stadium has an odd seating configuration thanks to its duel use for football and baseball.
-This leads to ample foul territory.
+This leads to ample foul territory…..When I returned during the summer of 2023, there were still “Keep 6-feet of distance” Covid stickers on the floors.

 Game